Exponential ergodicity for Markov processes with random switching

-for every $x, y \in A$. \end{defi} This notion is a generalisation of the notion of small set, since small sets are $d$-small for the trivial distance.
+This notion is a generalisation of the notion of small set, since small sets are $d$-small for the trivial distance.
 This definition can also be extended to situations when $d$ is not a distance \cite{HMS}.
 As remarked in that paper, having a Lyapunov function $V$ with $d$-small sublevel sets cannot be sufficient to imply the ergodicity of a Markov semigroup.
-To obtain some convergence result, we further impose that $d$ is contracting for our semigroup: \begin{defi}[$d$-contracting operator] Let $P$ be a Markov operator over a Polish space $X$ endowed with a distance $d_X\colon X \times X \mapsto [0,1]$.
-The distance $d_X$ is said to be contracting for $P$ if there exists $\alpha < 1$ such that the bound
+To obtain some convergence result, we further impose that $d$ is contracting for our semigroup:

+\begin{defi}[($d$-contracting operator)] Let $P$ be a Markov operator over a Polish space $X$ endowed with a distance $d_X\dvtx X \times X \mapsto[0,1]$.
+The distance $d_X$ is said to be contracting for $P$ if there exists $\alpha< 1$ such that the bound